 Each MyPYTHIA user is provided with an isolated view of their own database.
-Connection to the underlying MySQL (open source3, RDBMS) database is supported by available PHP database connectivity drivers.
-Each time new users attempt to view their database contents for the first time, a simple SQL script is run which populates the isolated database with relevant default data.
-The end-user web-enabled database interface is made possible by tailoring the PhpMyAdmin package4 to suit the security needs of the MyPYTHIA implementation.
+Connection to the underlying MySQL [28] (open source RDBMS) database is supported by available PHP database connectivity drivers.
+When new users attempt to view their database contents for the first time, a simple SQL script is run which populates the isolated database with relevant default data.
+The end-user web-enabled database interface is made possible by tailoring the PhpMyAdmin package [30] to suit the security needs of the MyPYTHIA implementation.
 The MyPythia database interface indicating the MySQL and PHP supporting components is shown in Figure 1.

 The database schema which is used to model and manage the data for the MyPYTHIA recommender has been designed in a very general way, so that the analysis and data mining process can easily be extended to any knowledge domain.
-Performance data must be generated, collected, and classified outside of the MyPYTHIA system.
-This data is then imported into the MyPYTHIA storage manager using an XML-like interface.
-This eliminates the 'domain-specific' representations required to internally generate performance data [14].
-Our earlier schema (described in [14]) required users to define all domain-specific elements of the problems and methods so that the system itself could create and execute the programs for performance data acquisition.
+Performance data must be generated, collected, and classified external to the MyPYTHIA system.
+For instance, interfaces to grid-based problem solving environments and remote computing servers can be utilized here.
+The performance data is then imported into the MyPYTHIA storage manager using an XML-like interface.
+This eliminates the domain-specific representations required to internally generate performance data [16].
+Our earlier schema (described elsewhere [16]) required users to define all domain-specific elements of the problems and methods so that the system itself could create and execute the programs for performance data acquisition.
 This assumption is relaxed in MyPYTHIA.